 A successful campus safety program needs the cooperation, involvement, and support of students and faculty.
 Take the following precautions:

 The use of skateboards, roller skates, and in-line skates is prohibited on Campus.
-Mopeds, scooters, and motorized bicycles cannot be operated on the Campus Mall.
+Mopeds, scooters, motorized bicycles, bicycles, unicycles, and Segways cannot be operated on the Campus Mall.

 - Travel and park in lighted areas; travel in pairs, if possible; be aware of your surroundings; use the escort service.